zmike/zmike.github.io/_posts/2021-07-07-gratitude.md

 * reviewers
 * whatever other buzzwords are currently relevant

-In Mesa, the *maintainer* and *developer* roles are mostly synonymous among core contributors: these are the people who write the code that gets posted about on all the news sites.
+In Mesa, the *maintainer* and *developer* roles are mostly the same among core contributors: these are the people who write the code that gets posted about on all the news sites.

 The *reviewer* is a bit more mysterious though.
 Who are reviewers, and what separates them from the others?